ualberta-mueller-group/MCGS/docs/style.md

 - Local constants can be either lower or upper case
 - Template typename arguments should be in `Camel_Snake_Case`

-Additionally, private and protected member methods/fields should start with a `_`.
+Additionally, private and protected members should start with a `_`.
 Other identifiers should not.

 Example:
 ```